 - Visible Frass – Frass, or the fecal matter of termites, may also be visible around your home.
 This matter somewhat resembles sawdust, but instead of wood shavings, the frass appears more like small pellets.

 If you notice one or more of these signs, contact home pest control in Frisco, TX to determine the severity of your infestation.
 Fortunately, the presence of termites will not cause your house to crumble to bits.
-However, you will need to treat your home and surrounding land for these terrible pests.
+However, you will need to treat your home and surrounding land for these terrible pests in Plano.